-Create scripts that will run on the cluster and train your model, then transfer them to file storage.
+- Create scripts that will run on the cluster and train your model.

-Submit jobs.
+- Submit training jobs.
 For each job with unique dependencies, a new Docker image is built and pushed to your container registry.
 During execution, the appropriate Docker image runs and executes your script.

-All the results and logs will be written to Blob storage.
+- All the results and logs are written to Blob storage.

 Container Registry is used to store the Docker image that Azure Machine Learning Compute uses to run the training.

-Azure provides four GPU-enabled VM types suitable for training deep learning models.
+Azure provides several GPU-enabled VM types suitable for training deep learning models.
 They range in price and speed from low to high as follows:

 |Azure VM series||NVIDIA GPU|